Anabolic Hormones Do Not Lead to Muscle Protein Synthesis

 Cortisol Has Opposite Effect of Anabolic Hormones

 The second study had scientists analysed the post-exercise hormonal responses of 56 men, aged from 18 to 30, who weight trained 5 days a week for 12 weeks.
-The men gained muscle that ranged from nothing to exceeding than 12 pounds, yet their testosterone levels and growth hormone after exercise training showed no affiliation to muscle growth and increased strength.
+The men gained muscle that ranged from nothing to exceeding that of 12 pounds, yet their testosterone levels and growth hormone after exercise training showed no affiliation to muscle growth and increased strength.
 Interestingly, the study notes that cortisol is known to have the opposite effect of anabolic hormones because it reduces protein synthesis and breaks down tissue.